ChumaSuey/mjam_chuma/README.md

 The fun fact about this map is that i wanted to add an electric circuit that when shot it would turn off some lights, but i wasn't sure the "exploding objects" could have a target... so i left it as a remnant.

+Also a change i've applied is that there are log backlogs in the form of Trigger_multiples with a 5 second delay, since the font of Malice isn't very readable, in the notepad are the notes of these logs!
+They are pretty much attempting to be parodic or comedic... hope you enjoy them.

 # Special Thanks.

 - Yuyi